TrueSightDAO/market_research/truesight_blog_posts/20251013_truesight_fortnight_update.md

 ### Transparent Contribution Tracking

-Every activity mentioned above was logged in our Telegram channels and automatically tracked through our contribution bot (@truesight_tdg_bot).
+Every activity mentioned above was logged in our Telegram channels and automatically tracked through Edgar, our AI contribution bot (@truesight_tdg_bot).
+Edgar monitors Telegram submissions from DAO members and records them in our public ledger.
 This transparency is core to TrueSight DAO's model:

-1. **Members contribute** work to DAO projects
+1. **Members submit** work to DAO projects via Telegram
-2. **Contributions are logged** automatically via Telegram
+2. **Edgar (AI bot) logs** contributions automatically
 3. **Governors review** and approve TDG token issuance
-4. **Contributors earn** based on verified work
+4. **Contributors earn** TDG tokens based on verified work

+*Edgar isn't a human contributor—it's our AI system ensuring no contribution goes untracked.*

 ### Regenerative Supply Chain in Action